 UK Fish and Chip Shop of the Year 2009

-This hallowed chippy is the first of our Fife offerings, something of a mecca for fish and chips.
-This chippy has too many awards to list, but highlights include UK Fish and Chip Shop of The Year 2009 and multiple VisitScotland Taste Our Best awards.
+Anstruther Fish Bar is the first of our Fife offerings, something of a mecca for fish and chips.
+This hallowed chippy has too many awards to list, but highlights include UK Fish and Chip Shop of The Year 2009 and multiple VisitScotland Taste Our Best awards.
 From traditional haddock in batter to dressed Scottish crab and lemon sole in breadcrumbs, you’ll find lots on offer in Anstruther.

 10. Pittenweem Fish & Chip Bar, Fife